vikshiv/mumemto/README.md

 ```

 ### Compile from scratch
-For starting out, use the commands below to download the repository and build the executable.
+To build from scratch, download the source code and use cmake/make.
 After running the make command below,
 the `mumemto` executable will be found in the `build/` folder.
-The following are dependencies: cmake, g++, gcc, zlib
+The following are dependencies: cmake, g++, gcc

 ```sh
 git clone https://github.com/vshiv18/mumemto